telerik/teststudio-docs/docs/general-information/installation/re-activating-your-license.md

 ---
 title: Re-activating your License
 page_title: Re-activating your License
 description: "Test Studio Re-activating your License.
 I want to use new machine but cannot deactivate the license on the previous one.
-Unable to deactivate a Test Studio license"
+Unable to deactivate a Test Studio license. a machine with an activated Test Studio license cannot be accessed to deactivate the license"
 position: 7
 ---
 # Re-activating your License #

+There are some occasions when a machine with an activated license cannot be accessed to deactivate the license.
+Then, you can manually delete the old key and re-generate a new one.

 ## Problem ##